Moncalvo: History

 The fondation dates back to Romans, in Middle Age the village was under the Asti bishopric, until it became part of March of Montferrat, of which it became his capital city.

 In 1691, the village was plunded by Prince Eugene of Savoy's troops.
 In 1704, the village was annexed to Savoy House domains.

 Jewish community

 Since XVI century, in Moncalvo has been settled an important Jewish community: in 1731, Jewish people were 176 out of about 1700 total inhabitants.

-Their Ghetto had the particularity of being in the city center (usually ghettos were far away from city center and main churches), and morover, the Jewish synagogue faces the center place of Moncalvo.
+Their Ghetto had the particularity of being in the city center (usually ghettos were far away from city center and main churches), and moreover, the Jewish synagogue faces the center place of Moncalvo.

 The main document concerning Jewish Moncalveses is La Gran Battaja dj'Abrei d'Moncalv (The Big Battle of Moncalvese Jews), that is a Piedmontese ballad, written in Judaeo-Piedmontese by a non-Jew local writer, that is underlining how much Jewish Moncalveses were integrated in the Moncalvo society.

 The Moncalvese Jewish community has been extinguished after WW2, but his demographic decline persisted since centuries before.